ksaluja15/galada/_posts/Detection_classification_metrics/2020-12-20-detection_metrics.markdown

 # Problem Statement

- 1. Once we've trained multiple detection/classification models, how to choose the best model.
+ 1. Once we've trained multiple detection/classification models, how to choose the best model ?
- 2. Once we've chosen the best model, how to choose the optimum operating point (the best threshold).
+ 2. Once we've chosen the best model, how to choose the optimum operating point (the best threshold) ?

 # Solution

 There are two metrics which can help us here.
 If you've come across terms like AP, mAP and F-1 score in research papers, these are precisely the metrics that help us with the above mentioned problems.
 Let's begin by defining precision and recall, which are pre-requisities to understanding other metrics.

+### Precision and Recall

 Let's assume that we've trained a car detector.